 If an affected student disagrees with the action, he or she may file a formal grievance.
 It is, therefore, important that faculty members have dated records of the work in question and their interactions with the student.

 After a faculty member has taken appropriate actions to resolve an incident of academic dishonesty, the violation should be reported to the Student Honor Office for tracking purposes.
-If the occurrence is sufficiently egregious or if a pattern of misconduct is discovered, additional action may be taken on behalf of the University.
+If the occurrence is sufficiently egregious or if a pattern of misconduct is discovered, additional action may be taken by the University.

-In situations involving the violation of a public law (such as entering an office and stealing an examination), the act is also reported to University Security and Safety (see Student Grievances in Campus Courses 3.5.5 and Student Grievances in Online Courses 3.5.6).
+In situations involving the violation of a public law (such as entering an office and stealing an examination), the act is also reported to University Security and Safety (see 3.5.7 Student Grievances in Campus Courses and 3.5.8 Student Grievances in Online Courses).

-The Institutional Research and Assessment officer administers student evaluations and provides reports according to an established schedule:
+The Faculty Development Office administers student evaluations and provides reports according to an established schedule:

-· Courses taught by new adjunct and full-time faculty members are evaluated each semester for the first 3 years.
+- Courses taught by new adjunct and new pre-CFS faculty members are evaluated each semester for the first three years.

-· Courses taught by temporary faculty members are evaluated each semester.
+- Courses taught by visiting faculty members are evaluated each semester.

-· Courses taught by full-time faculty members with CFS and adjunct faculty members who have taught at BYU-Idaho for more than 3 years are evaluated every third year in all classes taught that year.
+- Courses taught by CFS faculty members and adjunct faculty members who have taught at BYU-Idaho for more than three years are evaluated at least every third year in all classes taught that year.

 Department chairs and college deans may request a special evaluation at any time.
-Although these evaluations become part of the annual review process for a faculty member, their greatest value is in the opportunity for faculty members to review student feedback and make improvements.
+Although these evaluations become part of the annual interview process for a CFS faculty member, their greatest value is for faculty members to review student feedback and make improvements.

 Additionally, faculty members are expected to assess their courses on a regular basis using informal observations by peers, written responses by students to open-ended questions, in-class discussions, or student feedback teams.
 The regular student evaluation instrument can be customized with faculty-generated questions, as well.

-Instructional Development Office personnel can assist faculty members with course refinements (see 2.4.13 Professional Development Support).
+Faculty Development Office personnel can assist faculty members with course refinements (see 2.4.12 Professional Development Support).

 Custodial crews clean campus buildings before classes begin each day.
 Faculty members are expected to see that furniture which is moved during a class activity is returned to an orderly condition before leaving the room.
 They should erase chalkboards or whiteboards, roll up projector screens (when possible), and log off computers and TEC stations.